elviorodriguez/MultimerMapper/README.md

 The software can perform several tasks by analyzing AF2-multimer (AF3 comming soon) predictions ensembles of different combinations of proteins separated in two different directories:

     2-mers: contains all possible pairwise interaction predictions of the set of proteins (homo-2-mers and hetero-2-mers)
-    N-mers: contains diifferent combinations (3-mers, 4-mers, etc.) interaction predictions of the set of proteins that
+    N-mers: contains different combinations (3-mers, 4-mers, etc.) interaction predictions of the set of proteins that

 It maps all PPIs and RRCs present in the predictions by decomposing the models into their pairwise sub-components and captures how they change depending on the modelling context (which other proteins were present in the models and in which quantity).
 This information is converted into PPI and RRC graph representations inside MultimerMapper that you can visually explore in interactive HTML plots.
-The graphs are also used to simulate thousands of times the assembly paths of the complex(es) using random walks and explore the "stoichiomeric space".
+The graphs are also used to simulate thousands of times the assembly paths of the complex(es) using random walks and explore the "stoichiometric space".
 Each stoichiometry is scored depending on the Nº and classification of their contacts and interaction between proteins, keeping track of the frequency of walked paths and stoichiometries.
-In general, the most frequent and best scored stichiometries will represent the most likely stoichiometry(ies) of the complex(es).
-You can visualize this information in 2D and 3D Stoichimoeric Space Exploration Plots and use it to assemble the complex(es) you want by generating CombFold input with MultimerMapper's interface.
+In general, the most frequent and best scored stoichiometries will represent the most likely stoichiometry(ies) of the complex(es).
+You can visualize this information in 2D and 3D Stoichiometric Space Exploration Plots and use it to assemble the complex(es) you want by generating CombFold input with MultimerMapper's interface.

 # Installation
 MultimerMapper requires Anaconda/Miniconda (Miniconda installation guide: https://docs.anaconda.com/miniconda/miniconda-install) to create an isolated environment for the software.